Longworth Venture Partners

 Venture Round in 2004

-Marathon Technologies Corporation specializes in fault-tolerant and disaster recovery software solutions for both physical and virtual servers.
-The company’s product lineup includes everRun VM, which safeguards against outages and data loss in Citrix virtual server environments, as well as everRun HA and everRun FT, designed to provide component-level and system-level fault tolerance for Windows server applications, respectively.
-Additionally, Marathon Technologies offers everRun SplitSite, which ensures geographic fault tolerance to mitigate risks from localized disasters, and everRun CDP & DR, a disaster recovery planning tool that captures and replicates application data to guard against catastrophic failures.
-Beyond its software offerings, the company also provides consulting, training, and technical support services.
-Founded in 1993 and headquartered in Littleton, Massachusetts, Marathon Technologies serves a diverse clientele, including broadcast networks, corporate organizations, pharmaceutical companies, casino properties, and midsized businesses.
+Marathon Technologies Corporation specializes in fault-tolerant and disaster recovery software solutions tailored for both physical and virtual servers.
+The company’s primary offerings include everRun VM, which safeguards against outages and data loss in Citrix virtual server environments; everRun HA, designed for component-level fault tolerance to protect Windows server applications; and everRun FT, which ensures system-level fault tolerance for high availability of Windows applications.
+Additionally, Marathon Technologies provides everRun SplitSite to enhance geographic fault tolerance and mitigate risks from localized and site-wide disasters, along with everRun CDP & DR, a software solution for disaster recovery planning that captures and replicates application data to prevent catastrophic failure.
+The company also extends consulting, training, and technical support services to its diverse clientele, which includes broadcast networks, corporate organizations, pharmaceutical firms, casino properties, and midsized companies.
+Founded in 1993, Marathon Technologies is headquartered in Littleton, Massachusetts.

 Thor Technologies